-- The scope of calculation covers four manufacturing bases of Daikin Industries, Ltd., eight manufacturing subsidiaries in Japan, and 58 manufacturing subsidiaries overseas. - For estimates of emissions of HFCs and PFCs, material balances and emissions coefficients are set and calculated based on methods stipulated in the Act on the Promotion of Global Warming Countermeasures. - Global warming potentials of HFCs and PFCs are from the IPCC Fourth Assessment Report.
+- The scope of calculation covers four manufacturing bases of Daikin Industries, Ltd., eight manufacturing subsidiaries in Japan, and 58 manufacturing subsidiaries overseas. - For estimates of emissions of HFCs and PFCs, material balances and emissions coefficients are set and calculated based on methods stipulated in the Act on the Promotion of Global Warming Countermeasures. - Global warming potentials of HFCs and PFCs are from the IPCC Fifth Assessment Report.

-(3) Non-energy-induced CO2, CH4, N2O, SF6 NF3 emissions in production processes at sites Scope 1
+(3) Non-energy-induced and energy-induced CO2 (from limestone) emissions in production processes at sites Scope 1

-- The scope of calculation is the four manufacturing bases of Daikin Industries, Ltd. - Calculations are based on emissions coefficients stipulated in the Act on the Promotion of Global Warming Countermeasures. - Global warming potentials are from the IPCC Fourth Assessment Report.
+- The scope of calculation is the four manufacturing bases of Daikin Industries, Ltd. as well as the eight domestic manufacturing subsidiaries and 58 overseas manufacturing subsidiaries. - Calculations are based on emissions coefficients stipulated in the Act on the Promotion of Global Warming Countermeasures. - Global warming potentials are from the IPCC Fifth Assessment Report.